 If your starter was Oshawott, then the Striaton Gym battle can count — you're up against Cilan, who acts very meek.
 His reaction the first time you damage his Pokemon without KOing it — even if it was a pitiful blow — contrasts greatly with Cress's dismissive and Chili's mocking lines:

 His commentary upon being defeated counts too:

 You wouldn't expect it, but several NPCs' reactions to Team Plasma stealing the Dragon Skull border on being absolutely hysterical — perhaps to make up for the misery that the game has just put you through.

 On Route 7, there's some wood planks over the grass.
 You have to be very careful, or else you'll fall off.
-If you stand still on the planks, Hilbert has a hilarious animation of him trying to keep his balance.
+If you stand still on the planks, Hilbert/Hilda/Nate/Rosa has a hilarious animation of trying to keep their balance.